Mehmed Rushdi Pasha: Third term

 On 19 October 1872, Sultan Abdulaziz appointed Rushdie Pasha as Grand Vizier for the third time in his now politically oriented career.
 This term was short-lived and only lasted approximately four months.
 Rushdie Pasha was removed once again due to his reformist viewpoints.
 There were insurrections and uprisings within the empire during this time.
 Students were performing demonstrations and spreading reformist ideals.
-The civil uproar and unrest led to Rushdie Pasha being again appointed as Grand Vizier of the Ottoman Empire for his first term on 12 May 1876.
+The civil unrest led to Rushdie Pasha being again appointed as Grand Vizier of the Ottoman Empire for his first term on 12 May 1876.
 This was done to appease the reformists and to stabilize the unrest.
-However, this did not save Sultan Abdulaziz, he was assassinated by his ministers on 30 May 1876.
-The Sultan's assassination was played off as a Suicide.
+However, this did not save Sultan Abdulaziz who was overthrown by his ministers on 30 May 1876.